Use of Force and De-escalation Training (UFDT) Pilot Program

 - $350,000 to the Pasadena Police Department

 The funding may be used for use of force and de-escalation training approved by the Commission on Peace Officers Standards and Training.
-As a part of the program, each pilot participant shall collect the following information:
+Trainings utilizing a mobile or simulation platform (generally defined as having a “hands-on” component) or trainings which uses bodycam footage as part of the training shall be prioritized.
+As a part of the program, each pilot participant shall collect and report the following information to the Board of State and Community Corrections (BSCC):

-- The number of participants that received and successfully completed the training, including demographic data that includes race, gender, and position.
+- The number of participants who received and successfully completed the training, including demographic data that includes race, gender, and position.

 - Use of force incidents data in the three previous calendar years.